-“Disability Futures in the Arts” is a vibrant project on the disability arts and culture, sponsored by a prestigious grant awarded by the Canada Council for the Arts.
-As a component of this three-year, multi-project grant, Special Guest Editor, Prof. Kenny Fries, will curate and edit a series of 15 invited essays by disabled artists to be published in Wordgathering—in three sections (five essays, each) and sequences (the December 2020 issue, the Winter 2021 issue, and during the winter of 2022-23).
+“Disability Futures in the Arts” is a vibrant project on the disability arts and culture that was sponsored by a prestigious grant awarded by the Canada Council for the Arts.
+As a component of this three-year, multi-project grant, Special Guest Editor, Prof. Kenny Fries, curated and edited a series of 15 invited essays by disabled artists that were published in Wordgathering in three sections (five essays, each) and sequences (the December 2020 issue, the Winter 2021 issue, and during the Winter 2022 issue).
 Read more about this groundbreaking initiative with Prof. Fries, in the Syracuse University News story.

 The first five essays and accompanying introduction by Prof. Fries were published in the December 2020 issue of Wordgathering, and they are as follows: